allwefantasy/spark-adhoc-kafka/README.md

 as table1;

-select cast(value as String) as textValue from table1 as table2;
+select cast(value as string) as textValue from table1 as table2;

 select count(*) from table2 where textValue like "%yes%"